Personalization is key: Tailor your email content to individual preferences for higher engagement and conversion rates.

 Choose the right platform: To optimize your campaigns, select an email marketing tool that integrates well with your existing systems.

 Email marketing is when businesses use email as a channel to promote products and services and foster relationships with their ideal customer profile (ICP).
-What makes email such a great marketing channel is its affordability, the ease of monitoring, and the insights businesses get from measuring campaign performance.
+What makes email such a great marketing channel is its return on investment, the ease of monitoring, and the insights businesses get from measuring campaign performance.

 Email marketing can take many forms, from newsletters designed to keep recipients in the loop and build brand identity or as part of a series aimed at inciting a specific action, like scheduling a demo or registering for a webinar.